 Please Note: We do not provide direct care, evaluation or treatment for individual children.

 Center for Children with Special Needs Background

 The Center was formed in Seattle, WA in 1998 as a program of Seattle Children’s Hospital.
 We primarily serve families in the Pacific Northwest (Washington, Alaska, Montana, and Idaho).

-We collaborate with a variety of health care organizations, state agencies, families, and health care providers to plan and implement grants and contracts that improve care and increase access to health education materials and community resources.
+We collaborate with a variety of health care organizations, state agencies, families, and health care providers to plan and implement grants and contracts that improve systems of care and increase access to health education and community resources.

-We are funded through government contracts and grants, private foundation grants, endowments and Seattle Children’s.
-The Washington State Department of Health supports the development and maintenance of this website.
+We are funded through contracts and grants, endowments and Seattle Children’s.
+The Washington State Department of Health supports development and maintenance of this website.

 Director, State and Federal Government Affairs, Center for Children with Special Needs